Available in Classic and VPC

 Excellent scalability and compatibility: SourceCommit supports all Git commands while providing compatibility with all Git clients, so you can copy or integrate with external repositories to use them easily.

-Robust security functions: SourceCommit provides malicious data diagnosis functions in unit of a commit for scripts and binary files within the repository by integrating with File Safer, a robust malware contamination diagnosis service, so you can check and prevent the problems that can occur due to the vaccine's misdiagnosis prior to source deployment.
+Robust security features: SourceCommit provides malicious data diagnosis functions in unit of a commit for scripts and binary files within the repository by integrating with File Safer, a robust malware contamination diagnosis service, so you can check and prevent the problems that can occur due to the vaccine's misdiagnosis prior to source deployment.

 SourceCommit guide

-- SourceCommit release notes: see documentation history for SourceCommit user guides
+- SourceCommit release notes: See documentation updates.

 SourceCommit resources